 How long does a DRY FLOATATION® cushion last?

-What makes ROHO DRY FLOATATION cushions better than other cushions?
+What makes ROHO® DRY FLOATATION® cushions better than other cushions?

-- Follow the operating and cleaning instructions.
+- Follow the adjustment, as well as cleaning and disinfection instructions.

 - Sit on the cushion with sharp objects in your pockets.